liyucheng09/Contamination_Detector/readme.md

 Set the key via `export Bing_Key = [YOUR API KEY]` in terminal.

+Or, you can directly download my search results [here](https://github.com/liyucheng09/Contamination_Detector/releases/tag/v0.1.0), so you don't have to pay for accessing Bing.

 It will generate a report under `reports/` that highlight all matches online, for example:
 ```
 [